30 Best GMT Watches to Buy Right Now

 Rolex GMT-Master II “Pepsi”

-We will kick this list off with an obvious contender with the Rolex GMT-Master II “Pepsi” (Ref BLRO).
+I will kick this list off with an obvious contender with the Rolex GMT-Master II “Pepsi” (Ref.
+126710BLRO).
 When this watch was initially released, it became an instant classic not only for the Jubilee bracelet but also the fact that it was incredibly difficult to obtain - with few allocations out of the gate.
 Even when the watch became more “widely” available, many who sought it out were still left empty-handed (wristed?) thus driving many enthusiasts to the Grey Market to pick one up.
 This in turn drove prices through the roof and firmly rooted the Pepsi seated as the second most sought-after Rolex, after the Panda Daytona of course.

-Omega Planet Ocean 600m GMT
+Omega Seamaster Planet Ocean 600m GMT

-Tudor Black Bay GMT
+Tudor Black Bay 58 GMT ‘Coke’

-Bulgari Aluminium GMT
+Bulgari Aluminium GMT X Fender

 H. Moser & Cie Heritage Dual Time

-A major favorite of Wrist Enthusiast is the H. Moser & Cie Heritage Dual Time.
+A major favorite of mine is the H. Moser & Cie Heritage Dual Time.
 Moser has long been know for their Fume dial watches, so when they released their version of a Pilot watch with the Fume dial, everyone lost their mind.
 It was beautiful and fun, and featured all the hallmarks of a solid Pilot watch from the independent.
 So naturally, the next step was to add a GMT function to it and complete in the GMT space.
 Moser added a black hand that operates on a 24-hour track.
 They call this a “Dual Time” watch.
 The watch measures in at 42mm in stainless steel on a really unique Kudo leather strap.
-Price for the H. Moser & Cie Heritage Dual Time is around $20,000 USD.
+Price for the H. Moser & Cie Heritage Dual Time is $21,900 USD.

-Longines Spirit Zulu Time
+Longines Spirit Zulu Time Titanium

 Oris Aquis GMT Date